jpison/KDSeries/Readme.md

 References
 ----------

-Martínez-de-Pisón, F. J., Sanz, A., Martínez-de-Pisón, E., Jiménez, E., Conti, D.
+F.J.
+Martínez-de-Pisón, A. Sanz, E. Martínez-de-Pisón, E. Jiménez, D. Conti.
 Mining association rules from time series to explain failures in a hot-dip galvanizing steel line.
 Computers & Industrial Engineering 63, 22-36, 2012.

 How to use this package
 -----------------------

-There are additional documentation in '/documentation' folder.
+There is additional documentation in '/documentation' folder.

 (c) Dr. Francisco Javier Martinez de Pison.
 EDMANS Group. http:\\www.mineriadatos.com